pulumi/docs/content/docs/reference/pkg/azure/role/getroledefinition.md

 <!-- Do not edit by hand unless you're certain you know what you are doing! -->

-Deprecated: azure.role.getRoleDefinition has been deprecated in favor of azure.authorization.getRoleDefinition

 <p class="resource-deprecated">Deprecated: {{% md %}}azure.role.getRoleDefinition has been deprecated in favor of azure.authorization.getRoleDefinition{{% /md %}}</p>